Cardsity/issue-tracker/README.md

-# issue-tracker
+# Cardsity issue tracker
-Issue tracker for Cardsity
+This repository is only for reporting issues and requesting features

-You can submit issues [here](https://github.com/Cardsity/issue-tracker/issues)
+You can submit them [here](https://github.com/Cardsity/issue-tracker/issues)